aless80/DeepSee_TimeCharts/README.md

 ### Description
 This project shows a portlet using 3rd party tools for charting date and time.
 The files contain a cube with mock data to quickly test the portlet.
+See the documentation on portlets: [Creating Portlets for Use in Dashboards](http://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=D2IMP_ch_portlets).

 ### Content
 SourceCube cube and a portlet showing a chart based on Amcharts.
 The x-axis of the chart is based on date-time (eg "2017-11-12 09:18:00") and it also works with time dimensions based on date, months (less nice).